Bray Wilkins: Immigration and life in Massachusetts

 Regardless of his origins, Bray arrived in the Thirteen Colonies around 1630, his first residence being recorded as Lynn, Massachusetts.
 A tradition existed by the mid-twentieth century that Bray had emigrated to the New World with John Endecott, but a lack of extant immigration records from the time period prevents such a connection from being substantiated.
-The first certain attestation of Bray's presence in the Colonies is a parchment dated January 16, 1632 which describes the allotment of 16 acres of Dorchester to him.
+The first certain attestation of Bray's presence in the Colonies is a parchment dated January 16, 1632, which describes the allotment of 16 acres of Dorchester to him.
 He is registered as have taken the Oath of a Freeman on May 14, 1634.

 Bray was known by the community as a model citizen: upright, pious, and adored.
 In 1658, Bray and his partner John Gengell (of uncertain relations, see below) leased 700 acres of land eight to ten miles northwest of Salem, which became the town of Danvers, and later Middleton.
 Soon afterwards, the two men moved their entire families to the land, and established homesteads.
 Wilkins and Gengell soon began logging and timber-processing operations, and at first, their business prospered.
 One of Bray's sons apparently boasted to a friend that the family operation produced 20,000 barrel staves and 6,000 feet of boards, however, in terms of profitability, the operation was marginal.
 In 1661, Bray was arrested and charged with theft, later admitting to stealing hay in order to feed his oxen with which he transported his timber to Salem.
-As embarrassing as the incident was to the family's reputation, an even greater setback would occur in 1666, when a controversial mortgage claim led to Bray and Gengell being brought to court.
-Bray's home had burned down during the winter of 1664, and eventually he and Gengell were unable to continue making their mortgage payments, and were forced to sell 2/3 of their lands, which even then did not allow them to repay their debts.
-Eventually, the one who the duo had purchased their lands from, Richard Bellingham, who was also the royal governor of the Massachusetts Colony, brought them to court.
+The incident proved embarrassing to the family's reputation, but an even greater setback would occur in 1666.
+Bray's home had burned down during the winter of 1664, and eventually he and Gengell were unable to continue making their mortgage payments, and were forced to sell two-thirds of their lands.
+When even this did not allow them to repay their debts, Richard Bellingham, the royal governor of the Massachusetts Colony, brought them to court.
 Ultimately, Bellingham won his foreclosure judgement, and his lawyers seized Wilkins and Gengell's assets, along with their stocks of shingles.
-Eventually, Wilkins was able to finally pay off his debts and retain some of his land, but the experience left him with the view that farming was the only reliable way to have a secure living.
+Eventually, Wilkins was able to finally pay off his debts and retain some of his land, but the experience left him with a deep distrust of the court system and a profound belief that farming was the only reliable way to have a secure life.